Entry requirements

 Specific entry requirements

-The requirements for specific eligibility can also be a previous degree, a special course or proof that you have studied music at the university level before.
-On each course or programme webpage, you will find information about the required qualifications.
+The specific entry requirements can also be a previous degree, a language requirement, a special course or that you have studied higher music education/at university level before.

 Results of entrance examinations form basis of selection